Cannabinoid: Cannabinoids in other plants

 Phytocannabinoids occur in plants like Echinacea purpurea, Echinacea angustifolia, Acmella oleracea, Helichrysum umbraculigerum, and Radula marginata.
 Echinacea species contain Anandamide-like alkylamides, with at least 25 identified, some showing affinity for CB_{2} receptors.
 These are concentrated in roots and flowers.
-Yangonin in kava has significant CB1 receptor affinity.
+Yangonin in kava has significant CB_{1} receptor affinity.
 Tea (Camellia sinensis) catechins show affinity for human cannabinoid receptors.
 Beta-caryophyllene, a terpene in cannabis and other plants, is a selective CB_{2} receptor agonist.
 Black truffles contain anandamide.
 Perrottetinene, a moderately psychoactive cannabinoid, is found in Radula varieties.
 Machaeriol A and related compounds occur in Machaerium plants.

 Most phytocannabinoids are nearly insoluble in water but soluble in lipids, alcohols, and other non-polar organic solvents.